 As everyone is struggling to understand the COVID-19 situation in the United States, one group that is particularly in limbo is owners of small and medium businesses.
 With local, state, and federal ordinance insisting on social distancing and implementing stay-at-home orders, businesses are finding themselves with no customers and no way of knowing when income might begin to flow again.
 These slowdowns, and in some cases complete shutdowns, have left many business owners wondering: Could my insurance policy provide coverage for my losses related to business interruption?
-Read on to learn more from the Covid-19 business interruption insurance attorneys at Dolman Law Group Accident Injury Lawyers, P.A.
+Read on to learn more from the Covid-19 business interruption insurance attorneys at Sibley Dolman Gipe Accident Injury Lawyers, P.A.

 Does Business Interruption Insurance cover COVID19?